A procession of glowing light moves down Broad Street at dusk.

 What time does the parade begin?

-The parade will form up at Marconi Plaza from 5pm, before moving off at 6pm towards City Hall.
+The parade will assemble at Marconi Plaza from 5pm, before forming up and moving off towards City Hall.
 Plan your journey for the day here.
-Please arrive by 5pm if you have chosen someone to represent to collect your unique object for the parade.
+Please arrive by 5pm if you have chosen someone to represent to collect your certificate for the parade.

 Where do I join the parade?